TRACMASS/Tracmass/docs/Modules.rst

 .. warning:: **x1, y1, z1** are computed using the gridbox as a reference.

+7 - If TRACMASS is rerun or run to compute streamfunctions, only the trajectories that exit through a kill zone will be activated.
+Besides, if **l_tracers** is true, the trajectories outside the tracer limits **tracer0min** and **tracer0max** will be deactivated.

-7 - The position of the trajectory in the gridbox reference system, the trajectory number **ntrac**, the corresponding position index and the mass/volume transported by it is stored in the array **trajectories**.
+8 - The position of the trajectory in the gridbox reference system, the trajectory number **ntrac**, the corresponding position index and the mass/volume transported by it is stored in the array **trajectories**.

 The private subroutine **reverse** adjust the seeding indexes to the TRACMASS reference system.